Hollywood actors poised to strike, join writers on picket lines | Entertainment

 ECONOMIC DAMAGE The strike by roughly 11,500 writers has sent late-night television talk shows into endless reruns, disrupted most production for the fall TV season and halted work on big-budget movies.

-A walkout by SAG-AFTRA, which represents actors from bit-part players to Hollywood's biggest movie stars, would effectively shutter the studios' remaining U.S.-based productions of film and scripted television.
-It would also hamper many overseas shoots involving SAG-AFTRA talent, such as Paramount Pictures' sequel to "Gladiator," which director Ridley Scott has been shooting in Morocco and Malta.
+A walkout by SAG-AFTRA, which represents actors from bit-part players to Hollywood's biggest movie stars, will effectively shutter the studios' remaining U.S.-based productions of film and scripted television.
+It will also hamper many overseas shoots involving SAG-AFTRA talent, such as Paramount Pictures' sequel to "Gladiator," which director Ridley Scott has been shooting in Morocco and Malta.

 Bob Iger, whose contract as Disney's CEO was this week extended to the end of 2026, told CNBC on Thursday that the writers' and actors' unions had unrealistic expectations.
 "It's very disturbing to me," Iger said, noting the entertainment industry's ongoing recovery from the disruption of the COVID-19 pandemic.
 "This is the worst time in the world to add to that disruption."